-- Standby-loads, such as the automatic bilge pumps and the stereo memory, are not affected by the battery switches since they are wired directly to the batteries. - Turn the battery switches to the Off position whenever your boat will be unoccupied for long periods of time. - If either engine will not start because of a dead battery, the emergency battery parallel switch allows you to use the other batteries for engine starting.
+- Standby-loads, such as the automatic bilge pumps and the stereo memory, are not affected by the battery switch since they are wired directly to the batteries. - Turn the battery switch to the Off position whenever your boat will be unoccupied for long periods of time.

-Emergency Battery Parallel Switch
+Battery Switch Positions